chmouel/blog/content/posts/emacs-isearch/index.md

 ## Conclusion

-There is other multiple way to supercharge the Emacs Search and it's probably just a glimpsee of what I do for my search need.
+There is other ways to supercharge the Emacs Search and it's probably just a tiny glimpsee of what I know or what I need for my Emacs searching.

 There is as well the fantastic [deadgrep](https://github.com/Wilfred/deadgrep) package which I use often with the `deadgrep-edit-mode` function to do quick replacement over a project.